-posted online in the wee hours of the morning, and one provision in particular has Washington state small-business owners hoping Congress seals the deal on Friday and President Obama signs it.
+posted online in the wee hours of the morning, and one provision in particular has Montana small-business owners hoping Congress seals the deal on Friday and President Obama signs it.

 The part of the bipartisan agreement making up to $500,000 of Section 179 expensing permanent, instead of year to year, has been a long-time lobbying goal of the National Federation of Independent Business, America’s largest and leading small-business association.
 When the Bush tax cuts expired, the amount that small firms could expense dropped down to $25,000 and expired every year, unless Congress extended it.

 “The uncertainty every year of wondering ‘do we expense or do we not’ has been frustrating to Montana small-business owners for years,” said Riley Johnson, NFIB/Montana state director.
 “This provision would take the guesswork out of the question, and will free up small businesses to make equipment purchases before year’s end.”